More than 80 percent of ethnic Armenians flee Nagorno-Karabakh

 However, Luis Moreno Ocampo, a former ICC chief prosecutor, told Al Jazeera that it is “obvious” what is happening is ethnic cleansing, saying that “the legal description is called genocide.”

-“It’s an excuse that the Azerbaijan government saying, ‘oh, [leaving] was voluntary after they were bombing them and were starving them to death for months,’” Ocampo said.
+“It’s an excuse that the Azerbaijan government saying, ‘oh, [leaving] was voluntary’ after they were bombing them and were starving them to death for months,” Ocampo said.

 During three decades of conflict in the region, Azerbaijan and the separatists backed by Armenia have accused each other of targeted attacks, massacres and other atrocities, leaving people on both sides deeply suspicious and fearful.